pal1000/mesa-dist-win/examples/readme.txt

    https://rpcs3.net/quickstart
    Example highlighted in rpcs3.cmd

-4. PPSSPP - PSP emulator.
+4. swr example
-   It doesn't need any kind of GL context configuration.
+   PPSSPP doesn't need any kind of GL context configuration.
 This example shows how to use swr instead of llvmpipe.
-   You don't have to do this though.
+   There no conflict between swr and manual GL context configuration.
+You can mix them if necessary.